 A group of residents around Harbolets Road who have had appalling broadband for a long time have already taken Openreach and BT to task for their predicament.

 The government have now expanded the voucher scheme to include those on less than 100Mbps instead of the previous 30Mbps - that means everyone on FTTC!

-We also now know that fibre on the poles is being run south from the junction along Broadford Bridge Road which should eventually open some sort of option to residents there - the fibre run appears to finish with the last telegraph pole about 1/2 mile north of the Queen's Head.
+Fibre on poles has been run south from the junction along Broadford Bridge Road.
+The fibre run appears to finish with the last telegraph pole about 1/2 mile north of the Queen's Head.
 I have myself now observed the 'Caution Overhead Fibre' or 'Caution Fibre Above' yellow plates on the poles on this road, which is the clue.
 There is also a 'mysterious' short run of fibre on poles eastwards from the Harbolets/Broadford Bridge junction to a few properties. and fibre is slowly making its way up Southlands Road to ease the dreadful broadband speeds at the Village Nursery and in East Street.
 Here are three of the things you need to watch out for in case they sprout from 'every pole' in West Chiltington:

 What does this mean for you if you are seeking better broadband?

 What this means for the rest of the village, however, is uncertain at present, except, of course, you will all have seen Boris's magic announcement of 'Fibre for every home' by 2025!?
 The latest information I have is that there are major obstacles in the way and I know most of the communications industry has written to Boris to point out the things that will need doing to achieve this, including opening access to all property to allow digging of fibre, removing the need for the existing 'wayleave' process, and major changes to the way fibre is taxed.

 Sadly no sign of any respite for Harbolets, but a new cabinet has 'gone live' up the Coolham Road which should enable a service to reach Goose Green.